honnuanand/databricks-examples/Custom Libraries from ADLS Containers/README.md

 - Provide end-to-end flows for using the packaged library inside notebooks

 ✅ **Notebooks included:**
+### 📔 Notebooks in This Folder

+This folder includes Databricks notebooks that:
+- Walk through the setup steps interactively
+- Show how to configure Spark for ADLS access
+- Demonstrate uploading `.py` files, mounting ADLS paths, and reading from them
+- Provide end-to-end flows for using the packaged library inside notebooks

+✅ **Notebooks included:**
+- `00_Setup and Access-ADLS-Container from the Notebook.ipynb` → Create Databricks secret, set up ADLS access, and verify connectivity
-- `01_ADLS_Library_Setup.ipynb` → Set up ADLS connection and prepare the library
+- `01_ADLS_Library_Setup.ipynb` → Prepare the custom Python library and upload it to ADLS
 - `02_ADLS_Library_Usage.ipynb` → Use the uploaded library inside Databricks notebooks
-- `Access-ADLS-Container from the Notebook.ipynb` → Directly access and interact with the ADLS container from a notebook

-✅ These notebooks act as **step-by-step guides** and are the primary reference for running the examples in Databricks.

 ✅ These notebooks act as **step-by-step guides** and are the primary reference for running the examples in Databricks.
 ---